rometools/rome-docs/docs/rome/technical-docs/feed-parsing.md

 # Feed parsing

-!!! warning "TODO"
-    This page needs to be revised

-ROME is based around an idealized and abstract model of a Newsfeed or "Syndication Feed".
-ROME can parse any format of Newsfeed, including RSS variants and Atom, into this model.
-ROME can convert from model representation to any of the same Newfeed output formats.
+ROME is based around an idealized and abstract model of a Newsfeed or *Syndication Feed*.
+ROME is able to parse any RSS and Atom feed into this model and to covert between the different formats.

-Internally, ROME defines intermediate object models for specific Newsfeed formats, or "Wire Feed" formats, including both Atom and all RSS variants.
-For each format, there is a separate parser class that parses XML into an intermediate model.
-ROME provides "converters" to convert between the intermediate Wire Feed models and the idealized Syndication Feed model.
+Internally, ROME defines intermediate object models for specific Newsfeed formats, or *WireFeed* formats, including both Atom and RSS variants.
+For each format, there is a separate parser that parses XML into an intermediate model.
+ROME provides *Converters* to convert between the intermediate *WireFeed* models and the idealized *SyndFeed* model.

-Here is what happens during ROME Newsfeed parsing:
+Here is what happens when ROME parses a feed:

 ![](overview.png)